Your bankruptcy and the restrictions generally end when you’re ‘discharged’, which is usually automatic.

 If you cancel your bankruptcy, all restrictions will end immediately and your details will be removed from the Individual Insolvency Register.

 Proof of discharge

-You can get proof that your bankruptcy has ended.
+Email firstname.lastname@example.org to get proof your bankruptcy has ended.

 The Individual Insolvency Register is updated within 3 months of your discharge.